william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 Updated with weighted values: 2022-12-05.

 ### Introduction
-The question we wanted to look into was if macroeconomic swings could be detected through the price of logs.
+The question we looked into was if macroeconomic swings could be detected through the price of logs.
 We used a dataset provided by the Oregon Department of Forestry.
 We chose this dataset because Oregon is a large supplier of logs throughout the Northwest.

 *(Note, Pond Value refers to the price paid for an unprocessed log at a processing plant.
 Where the logs are stacked are called "Ponds".
-Log price and pond value are the same thing).*
+Log price and pond value are the same).*

 Since we knew that Douglas Fir is very common in Oregon, and since we also knew that Douglas Fir is comomnly used in building construction, we *predicted that data analysis on this dataset would indeed produce results that clearly show the economic crisis of 2008*.